Anjok07/ultimatevocalremovergui/README.md

 ### Choose AI Engine:

 - This option allows you to toggle between tsurumeso's v2 & v4 AI engines.
+  - **Note:** Each engine comes with it's own set of models.
-  - **Note:** The TTA option and the ability to set the N_FFT value is only available on the v4 engine.
+  - **Note:** The TTA option and the ability to set the N_FFT value is limited to the v4 engine only.

 ### Model Selections:

 The v2 & v4 AI engines use different sets of models.
-When selected, the available models for v2 or v4 will automatically populate within the model selection dropdowns.
+When selected, the models available for v2 or v4 will automatically populate within the model selection dropdowns.

-- **Choose Main Model** - Here is where you choose the main model to convert your tracks with.
+- **Choose Main Model** - Here is where you choose the main model to perform a deep vocal removal.
   - Each of the models provided were trained on different parameters, though they can convert tracks of all genres.
   - Each model differs in the way they processes given tracks.
-     - The [*'Model Test Mode'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option makes it easier for the user to compare and determine which model is best for the track(s) being processed.
+     - The [*'Model Test Mode'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option makes it easier for the user to test different models on given tracks.
 - **Choose Stacked Model** - These models are meant to clean up vocal artifacts from instrumental outputs.
   - The stacked models provided are only meant to process instrumental outputs created by a main model.
   - Selecting the [*'Stack Passes'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option will enable you to select a stacked model to run with a main model.
     - If you wish to only run a stacked model on a track, make sure the [*'Stack Conversion Only'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option is checked.
-  - The wide range of main model/stacked model allows the user more flexibility in finding what blend works best for the track(s) they are proessing.
+  - The wide range of main model/stacked model combinations gives the user more flexibility in discovering what model blend works best for the track(s) they are proessing.
     - To reiterate, the [*'Model Test Mode'*](https://github.com/Anjok07/ultimatevocalremovergui/tree/beta#checkboxes) option streamlines the process of testing different main model/stacked model combinations on a given track.
+More information on this option can be found in the next section.

+### Checkboxes
+- **GPU Conversion** - Selecting this option ensures the GPU is used to process conversions.
+  - **Note:** This option will not work if you don't have a Cuda compatible GPU.
+    - Nividia GPU's are most compatible with Cuda.
+  - **Note:** CPU conversions are much slower compared to those processed through the GPU.
+- **Post-process** - This option can potentially identify leftover instrumental artifacts within the vocal outputs.
+This option may improve the separation on *some* songs.
+  - **Note:** Having this option selected can potentially have an adverse effect on the conversion process, depending on the track.
+Because of this, it's only recommended as a last resort.
+- **TTA** - This option performs Test-Time-Augmentation to improve the separation quality.
+  - **Note:** Having this selected will increase the time it takes to complete a conversion.
+  - **Note:** This option is ***not*** compatible with the *v2* AI engine.
+- **Output Image** - Selecting this option will include the spectrograms in *.jpg* format for the instrumental & vocal audio outputs.
+- **Stack Passes** - This option activates the stacked model conversion process and allows the user to set the number of times a track runs through a stacked model.
+  - **Note:** The best range is 3-7 passes.
+8 or more passes can result in degraded sound quality for the track.
+- **Stack Conversion Only** - Selecting this option allows the user to bypass the main model and run a track through a stacked model only.
+- **Save All Stacked Outputs** - Having this option selected will auto-generate a new directory with the track name to your *'Save to'* path.
+The new directory will contain all of the outputs generated by each stack pass.
+The amount of audio outputs will depend on the number of stack passes chosen.
+  - **Note:** Each output filename will be appended with the number of passes it has had.
+    - **Example:** If 5 stack passes are chosen, the application will provide you with all 5 pairs of audio outputs generated after each pass, if this option is enabled.
+  - This option can be very useful in determining the optimal number of passes needed to clean a track.
+- **Model Test Mode** - This option is meant to make it easier for users to test the results of different models, and model combinations, without having to manually create new folders and/or change the filenames.
+  - When this option is selected, the application will auto-generate a new folder with the name of the selected model(s) in the *'Save to'* path you have chosen.
+    - The output files will be saved to the auto-generated directory.
+    - The filenames for the instrumental & vocal outputs will have the selected model(s) name(s) appended to them.

 ### Parameter Values